 Forecast for the Moab Area Mountains

-Geyser Pass Road Conditions: The road has been plowed, but the surface is snowpacked and slick.
+Geyser Pass Road Conditions: The road is mostly dry dirt with a few sections of packed snow and ice up high.
 All wheel drive and good tires are recommended.

 Friday, January 30 - Saturday, January 31 - Moab Backcountry 101 Class - Our annual local backcountry avalanche class.
 Click here for information and registration.
 Moab and Monticello locals can use the discount code MOAB-LOCAL for a 10% discount.